bansaldhruv0809/tinDog-Project/README.md

-This project was made when i was learning Bootstrap features, I have created the same with the help of HTML, CSS and Bootstrap.
+This project was made when I was learning Bootstrap features, I have created the same with the help of HTML, CSS and Bootstrap.